-As indicated above, coronal loops are markedly different from prominences.
+Coronal loops are markedly different from prominences.
 Coronal loops are created by upwelling magnetic fields generated inside the Sun with their footpoints anchored in the photosphere, similar to prominences.
-But unlike prominences, coronal loops extend far out into the corona, as illustrated in Figures 22 and 23.
-These closed magnetic structures often form above sunspot groups in the active regions of the Sun.
+But unlike prominences, coronal loops extend far out into the corona, as illustrated in Figures 29.

+These closed magnetic structures often form above sunspot groups in active regions of the Sun.
 They magnetically connect one region on the solar surface to another.